glerner/phpunit-testing/docs/guides/phpunit-testing-tutorial.md

 ### Framework Structure

-The testing framework is designed to be included as a submodule or Composer package within your plugin project:
+The GL WP PHPUnit Test Framework is designed to be included as a submodule or Composer package within your plugin project's test/ folder.
+It is not intended to be used as a standalone package.

 ```
-phpunit-testing/                # The framework repository
+gl-phpunit-test-framework/                # The framework repository
 ├── src/                        # Source code for the testing framework
 │   ├── Unit/                   # Base classes for unit tests
 │   │   └── Unit_Test_Case.php